zhyupe/inaba/README.md

 ## How-to
 Create your own `config.json` from `config.example.json`, and start it with `screen` or `pm2` or whatever.

-Users can visit the `web_port` to choose the backend they want to connect, then connections from will be directed to the backend they choosed.
+Users can visit the `web_port` to choose the backend they want to connect, then the connections to the `proxy_port` will be directed to the backend they choosed.

+By default, the web server is configured to trust proxies from `loopback` so it can detect user's ip address behind a reverse proxy.
+You can disable this feature by setting `trust_proxy` to `null`.

 For now, there is only a cli-based interface for users to authenticate and choose backend.
 A gui-based one may be introduced in weeks (or never).
 So if you are willing to provide help, please open an issue to let me